Home Chapter 1 Chapter 2 Chapter 3 Progress

 Chapter 1

-With the slow unfurling of the days spilling softly into months, life for Xie Lian had grown to be surprisingly simple.
-No, rather than simple, it had, for once, been... peaceful.
-This was something that he had to learn to accept slowly.
-It was something still foreign to him.
+With the slow unfurling of days into months, life for Xie Lian had grown to be surprisingly simple.
+No, rather than simple, it had, for once, been… peaceful.
+It was a feeling he was slowly learning to accept, a feeling still foreign to him.

-Although...
-The one thing that hadn't changed after all this time was the mortal realm in need of him.
-Xie Lian was still getting used to the sight of Puqi Shrine as it now stood—broader than he remembered, a small courtyard added where there had once been rubble, rebuilt in his absence by villagers whose care he had never quite known how to properly repay.
-He should have expected that it wouldn't take long after his return for those same villagers, some familiar, some he recognized only by face, to put him to work as if he had never been gone in the first place.
-It also didn't take much time for him to find himself guiding lost travelers, calming wandering spirits, and righting some mishaps that—thankfully, somehow no longer grew into full-blown disasters.
-All just as he had done before, time and time again.
+The one thing that hadn’t changed after all this time was his place in the mortal realm, still in need of his help.
+Puqi Shrine stood broader than he remembered, a small courtyard added where there had once been rubble, rebuilt in his absence by villagers whose care he had never quite known how to properly place, much less repay.
+And before long, those same villagers—some familiar, others known only by face—began to seek him out again, with the same trust as before, as if he had never been gone.
+It also didn’t take much time for him to find himself guiding lost travelers, calming wandering spirits, and righting some mishaps that—thankfully, somehow no longer grew into full-blown disasters.
+All just as he had done before.
 For Xie Lian, this was the quiet life that he missed.
 A pleasant one, at that.

-What he hadn't quite adjusted to, however, was just how much he missed Hua Cheng.
-The long stretches of days—or even weeks—when their paths couldn't cross were... harder than Xie Lian had expected.
+What he hadn’t quite adjusted to, however, was just how often he found himself missing Hua Cheng.
+The long stretches of days when their paths couldn’t cross were harder than Xie Lian had expected.
 He had grown used to absence, to letting time pass quietly, and for a long while, that had been enough.
-But now, with Hua Cheng's return and his duties as the Ghost King demanding his attention, each moment apart felt more delicate, as if even the smallest intrusion on Hua Cheng's time would be too much.
+But now, with Hua Cheng’s return and all of the responsibilities that came with it, each moment apart felt more delicate, as if even the smallest intrusion on Hua Cheng’s time would be too much to ask of him.
 They saw each other when their schedules aligned, which was never quite as often as either of them hoped.
 While Xie Lian could at least slip away from his volunteer work if he really wanted to, Hua Cheng carried the weight of an entire city; Xie Lian understood that better than most.
-And with that always in mind, he refrained from letting his longing get the better of him.
+So he let the days pass as they always had.

-So when he finished a round of tasks in the village earlier than expected, he hesitated only long enough to pretend he'd thought it through.
+So when he finished a round of tasks in a neighboring village earlier than expected, he hesitated only long enough to pretend he’d thought it through.
 Really, there was no harm in stopping by Ghost City.
 After all, he was already nearby.
-Practically on the way...
-Entirely reasonable.
+Practically on the way… Entirely reasonable.

 It was only a visit.